PhD Courses in Denmark

 Department of Organization, CBS & Hebrew University of Jerusalem

-Ann Fugl-Meyer (industrial PhD graduate)
+Ann Fugl-Meyer (industrial PhD graduate - external lecturer)

 Department of Organization, CBS